algorandfoundation/docs/docs/reference/teal/specification.md

 In addition to the stack there are 256 positions of scratch space, also uint64-bytes union values, accessed by the `load` and `store` ops moving data from or to scratch space, respectively.

+## State

+In Stateful Smart Contracts, state may be stored in Global or Local state.
+The Global state is limited to 64 key/value pairs with a combined size of 128 bytes.
+The Local state is limited to 16 key/value pairs with a combined size of 128 bytes for each acccount that is opted into the application.

+Access to these fields in a Stateful Smart Contract is achieved through the (State Access)[https://developer.algorand.org/docs/reference/teal/specification/#state-access] opcodes.

 ## Execution Environment

 TEAL runs in Algorand nodes as part of testing a proposed transaction to see if it is valid and authorized to be committed into a block.